llnl/axom/src/examples/shaping_tutorial/lesson_01/README.md

 > :information_source: **Note:** Sidre has a hard dependency on [Conduit](https://github.com/LLNL/conduit) for its core data structures and a soft dependency on [HDF5](https://www.hdfgroup.org/solutions/hdf5/) for optional serialization capabilities.

-## Defining Mesh Metadata with Sidre
+## Defining mesh metadata with Sidre

 Now, let's set up the Sidre groups and views to store the mesh metadata for a 2D Cartesian mesh.